UselessPickles/ts-enum-util/docs/EnumWrapper.md

     // type of value is RGB
     // type of key is ("R" | "G" | "B")
     // wrappedEnum is a reference to wrappedRgb
-    // index is based on sorted key order return `${key}: ${value}`;
+    // index is based on original defined order of the enum return `${key}: ${value}`;
 });
 ```

 ### Wrapped enums are Array-Like

-A wrapped enum can be treated like an array of enum "entry" tuples.
+A wrapped enum is simialr to a readonly array of enum "entry" tuples.

 See also: